jazzsequence/book-review-library/readme.txt

 == Description ==

 The Book Review Library plugin allows you to create a library of books, with reviews, that include sortable meta information like author, illustrator, genre, subjects as well as ratings.
 This enables you to list all the books of a particular type (e.g. all books written by a particular author or with a specific rating).
 With very little effort, the book review system will be up and running on your site right away, with built in filters to add this extra information to the page without any custom theming.

-** 3 new translation strings have been added in 1.4.7.
-Translators, please submit your translations via http://translations.museumthemes.com/projects/book-review-library Thanks!!**

 A configurable shortcode is also built in, to display a book list. `[book-reviews]` will display all books, while `[book-reviews count=3]` will only display 3 books and `[book-reviews count=3 covers=true]` will display those reviews with their covers, if they exist.